-A talks and discussion session hosted by Fak’ugesi Festival in association with Digital Imaginaries, expanding on the second leg of a three city project, which started in Dakar, Senegal in May and will conclude in Karlsruhe, Germany in November 2018.
+A talks and discussion session hosted by Fak’ugesi Festival and WiSER in association with Digital Imaginaries, expanding on the second leg of a three city project, which started in Dakar, Senegal in May and will conclude in Karlsruhe, Germany in November 2018.
 This second leg at WAM – Digital Imaginaries: Premonitions, is a collaboration between social scientists and artists, imagines and critiques.

 Digital Imaginaries is a joined project of Kër Thiossane and Afropixel Festival in Dakar, Wits Art Museum and Fak’ugesi African Digital Innovation Festival in Johannesburg, and ZKM | Center for Art and Media Karlsruhe, funded by the TURN fund of the German Federal Cultural Foundation (Kulturstiftung des Bundes).
 The workshop series Competences and Visions for the Digitization of Africa in Dakar and Johannesburg is financed by the GIZ commissioned by the German Federal Ministry for Economic Cooperation and Development.